MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Pdf.md

 > Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

 >[!Note]
-> The PDF connector is not supported in Power BI Premium.
+> PDF is not supported in Power BI Premium.

 ## Prerequisites